-From her earliest days as a wildlife artist, Pollyanna has appreciated the value of sketching her subjects from life.
-The time she spends with a sketch pad observing birds and animals bring a respect and understanding of their energy and character, which shines through in the timeless appeal of her completed paintings.
+From her earliest days as a wildlife artist, Pollyanna appreciated the value of sketching her subjects from life.
+The time she spent with a sketch pad observing birds and animals brought a respect and understanding of their energy and character, which shines through in the timeless appeal of her completed paintings.

-Pollyanna’s determination to paint only animals which she has observed in their natural habitats has lead her into a remarkable and unique series of journeys into some of the most inhospitable areas of the globe.
-Her expeditions to study threatened species have taken her across five continents, from the jungles of India to the deserts of North America.
-She has painted big cats in the rain forests of Central America, and wolves in the forests of Transylvania.
+Pollyanna’s determination to paint only animals which she had observed in their natural habitats ead her into a remarkable and unique series of journeys into some of the most inhospitable areas of the globe.
+Her expeditions to study threatened species htook her to all seven continents, from the jungles of India to the deserts of North America.
+She painted big cats in the rain forests of Central America, and wolves in the forests of Transylvania.
 One of her most challenging expeditions took her to the wastelands of Siberia where she braved temperatures as low as -60 to paint the Amur Tiger.
 The award-winning book 'Giant Pandas and Sleeping Dragons' was inspired by Pollyanna’s most famous journey – she was the first westerner to visit a remote area of the Tibetan Borderlands of China where she worked in a clinic for rescued pandas.
 'On Top of the World' tells of her expeditions into the High Arctic to paint polar wildlife, and her fourth book ‘The Eye of the Tiger’ is an account of her travels in India.

-In 2007 Pollyanna was granted a fellowship from Canada based society The Worldwide Nature Artists Group in support of her expedition into the Himalayan Kingdom of Bhutan.
-Pollyanna is the first woman ever to be granted a fellowship by the group – and the first artist to be selected from outside Canada or North America.
+In 2007 Pollyanna was granted a fellowship from Canada based society Artists for Conservation (Formally The Worldwide Nature Artists Group) in support of her expedition into the Himalayan Kingdom of Bhutan.
+Pollyanna was the first woman ever to be granted a fellowship by the group – and the first artist to be selected from outside Canada or North America.
 You can read Pollyanna's expedition journal online here

-In 2007 Pollyanna celebrated twentyone years of these expeditions with a special exhibition Wonderful World, which included the 'Living Planet' triptych (below) - the panels open to reveal over eighty birds and animals from aroud the globe.
+In 2007 Pollyanna celebrated twentyone years of these expeditions with a special exhibition Wonderful World, which included the 'Living Planet' triptych (right) - the panels open to reveal over eighty birds and animals from around the globe.